cap-js/cap-getting-started-tutorial/exercises/05_node_adding_data.md

 cds add data
 ```

-It will generate `.csv` templates which can be filled with the following content:
+It will generate `.csv` templates which can be filled with the following content.
+Please make sure that you replace the full content of the file including the header columns.

 `sap.capire.incidents-Conversations.csv`
 ```csv